aztecrex/cj-static/README.md

 # Static File Service with Multiple Domains and Shared Content Store

 At CJ, we want to replace our Apache-based file sharing with something in the cloud.
-Using this opportunity to get acquanted with the new AWS CDK and figuring out how to do TDD and Top-down with it.
+Using this opportunity to get acquanted with the new AWS CDK and to figure out how to do TDD and Top-down with it.

 ## Install the CDK